Ringo Starr biography

 While he continued to produce numerous solo albums, Starr received some his strongest reviews in years for 1992's Time Takes Time.
 He also was involved with an interesting reunion with Paul McCartney and George Harrison in the mid-1990s.
 The trio worked with a demo version of the song "Free as a Bird" recorded by John Lennon in 1977 to produce a new Beatles single—the first in 25 years.
 Sadly, Lennon had been murdered in 1980 by a crazed assassin.
 The song was released in 1995 and became a top ten hit.
 Another Lennon song, "Real Love," was also reworked and did well on the charts in 1996.
 Two years later, Starr appeared on the VH1 Storytellers television series, sharing his music and experiences as a recording artist, which resulted in an accompanying album.

-Most recently, Starr released his latest solo effort, Liverpool 8 (2008).
+Most recently, Starr released Liverpool 8 in 2008.
 As a testimony to his abilities as a songwriter, he co-wrote all of the material on the album.
 The recording has been heralded by some critics as an impressive comeback.
 Continuing to explore his career as a solo artist, Starr put out Y Not (2010) and Ringo 2012.